 Tropical Daiquiri (centre of above picture) made with Passion Fruit, Pineapple, Lime and Sugar syrup.
 This was similar to the other daiquiri but with as you can imagine a tropical twist which was something different.

 Overall I’d say given the Western-themed Diner Howdy is and their menu offering Steaks and Gourmet burgers I would say the prices are justified.
 The portion sizes are generous if anything we were shocked at the size of the sizzler which was priced at £15.99.
 For what you received I would say this was a very good price.
 Extras and sides range from 99p to £2.99 which is reasonable and lower than other places with a similar menu.
 The mocktail’s are all priced at £3.95 which is just below average price.

 So Howdy has definitely done well with their theme and the food is enjoyable.
 The prices are reasonable.
 The food portions are generous so I would definitely recommend this place.
-In particular, I would say this perfect for families.
+In particular, I would say this is perfect for families.
 I’d advise you to book ahead if you are going as a big group or just in the evening on particularly busy days such as Friday and Saturday.
 If not be ready to wait as the Diner isn’t that big inside!

 Location – 375 Leeds Rd, Bradford BD3 9LY

 Opening times – 7 days a week 12 pm – 12 am